 (Note: Most of this article is an excerpt from chapter 5 of my book, Immanuel Labor – God’s Presence in our Profession.
-I have added some additional material and support from Scripture.
-This article was also posted on the Coram Deo blog.)
+I added some additional material and support from Scripture.
+This article was posted on the Coram Deo blog.)

 What do you picture in your mind when you think about Moses?
 For most people, images of Moses holding the Ten Commandments or leading the Israelites out of Egypt would pop up.

 What if I told you that there is something very different that goes through my mind?
 There is one aspect of Moses’ personal relationship with Yahweh that is very relevant to us today.

 Moses illustrates God’s presence at work

 Without looking too hard, I could not help but notice a repeated connection in Scripture between God’s presence and our work.
 I do not think it’s a coincidence.
 I believe work was designed to be that way.
 This concept of Immanuel labor is indeed a biblical one.
 God’s presence in the midst of our human labors is well-grounded in God’s Word in a vast number of places.
 (For more discussion on this foundational concept to my theology of work, I invite you to read two articles I wrote and posted on my blog: here and here.)

 In addition to Adam, Jacob, Joseph, David, Gideon, Solomon, and Jeremiah, Moses illustrates well this connection that we often see in the Old Testament.
 There are two instances in the life of Moses where we see God’s presence enabling Moses to do the work that He had called him to do: at the burning bush and after the golden calf incident.

 The Theology of Work Bible Commentary reminds us that “God’s call to Moses came while Moses was at work.”
 Furthermore, it alerts us to the fact that this account is comprised of “a pattern evident in the lives of other leaders and prophets in the Bible.”